fredbi/go-experiments/go-openapi/README.md

 As a maintainer and user, I've hit the following issues and may raise quite a few (constructive) criticisms:
 * CLI
-  1. the main intent of the tool is to expose a CLI user-interface, but there are too many built-in features
+  1. the main intent of the tool is to expose a CLI user interface, but there are too many built-in features
   2. the tool is highly customizable, but documentation about how to do so is scarce
   3. should improve the dockerized use case
   4. bloated/undocumented options